 Relevant – If you get your trucks wrapped with your email address, don’t expect more phone calls.

 Time Bound – Set a start and end time.
 More on this later, but establishing time frames is the only way you can successfully measure performance.

-When you make a purchase for your marketing, always ask yourself: “Why?”
+When you make a marketing purchase, always ask yourself: “Why?”

-Evaluate your comfort level based on this number, and then follow the next steps!
+Our advice is to evaluate your comfort level based on this number and then follow the next steps!

 Businesses feel frustrated when they invest in their marketing because they’re not seeing results, and they’re not seeing results because they’re not asking for them!